Robertsbridge United Reformed Church

-Robertsbridge United Reformed Church (originally Robertsbridge Congregational Chapel) is a former United Reformed Church place of worship in Robertsbridge, a village in the district of Rother in the English county of East Sussex.
+Robertsbridge United Reformed Church (originally Robertsbridge Congregational Chapel) is a former United Reformed Church place of worship in Robertsbridge, a village in Rother District in the English county of East Sussex.
 Built for Congregational worshippers in 1881 following their secession from a long-established Wesleyan Methodist chapel, it was the third Nonconformist place of worship in the village, whose nearest parish church was in the neighbouring settlement of Salehurst.
 Like the former Strict Baptist and Methodist chapels in the village, which have both closed, it no longer serves Robertsbridge as a place of worship.
 Local architect Thomas Elworthy's distinctive design—a "rich" and highly decorated blend of several styles—has divided opinion amongst architectural historians.
 English Heritage has listed the church at Grade II for its architectural and historical importance.

 History

-The ancient village of Salehurst, mentioned in the Domesday survey of 1086, had an extensive parish spanning the River Rother.
+The village of Salehurst, mentioned in the Domesday survey of 1086, had an extensive parish spanning the River Rother, East Sussex.
 There was no settlement at Robertsbridge, 1 mi southwest of Salehurst village, until after 1210, when a Cistercian abbey founded in 1176 moved there from its site further up the valley.
-By the 14th century, Robertsbridge was by far the larger village.
-There was no place of worship serving the Established Church, though: a chapel associated with the abbey was last recorded in 1567 and was probably demolished soon afterwards, and the parish church remained in Salehurst.
+By the 14th century Robertsbridge was by far the larger village.
+There was no place of worship serving the Established Church: a chapel associated with the abbey was last recorded in 1567 and was probably demolished soon afterwards, and the parish church remained in Salehurst.
 In 1676, when a religious census was taken, Salehurst parish was found to have the second highest number of Nonconformists (28) of any parish in the area: it was behind only Rye, whose Nonconformist population was increased by refugees from continental Europe.
-(In England, people and ministers who worshipped outside the Church of England but were not part of the Roman Catholic Church were historically known as Nonconformists or Dissenters.
+(In England, people and ministers who worshipped outside the Church of England and were not part of the Roman Catholic Church were historically known as Nonconformists or Dissenters.
 Nonconformism became officially recognised after the Act of Uniformity 1662.)

-Independents apparently dominated the early Nonconformist scene locally, but Wesleyan Methodism became prominent in the late 18th century.
+Independents apparently dominated the early Nonconformist scene locally, and Wesleyan Methodism became prominent in the late 18th century.
 John Wesley visited Robertsbridge five times between 1771 and 1784 and preached to large crowds.
 A chapel was built in 1812 and extended in 1842, and a Sunday school was added in 1872.
 One of the early lay preachers during this period of rapid growth, and a leading member of the local Methodist Society, was Edward Piper.